M3RICK/myPandoc/README.md

 #  myPandoc - Document Converter

 ## What's This All About?
 Hey there!
-Welcome to myPandoc, our cool and hip and swag and crazy and fun and rad take on the famous Pandoc document converter for the B-FUN-400 project.
+Welcome to myPandoc, our cool take on the famous Pandoc document converter for the B-FUN-400 project.
 This nifty tool transforms documents between formats like it's no big deal!
 XML to Markdown?
 JSON to XML?
 No sweat!

 ## Cool Stuff It Does
 - Magically converts documents between different formats